MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data.md

         const int maxFaultThreshold = 100;

         /// <summary>
-        /// The maximum number of records per business unit to export when simulating.
+        /// The maximum number of rows per business unit to export when simulating.
         /// </summary>
         /// <remarks>
         /// During simulation, queries are not batched since doing so would require ordering and so be slightly
         /// different from the actual execution logic.
 To keep this the same between both paths, simulates are
-        /// not batched and so a separate maximum number of records per business unit can be specified.
+        /// not batched and so a separate maximum number of rows per business unit can be specified.
         /// </remarks>
         const int maxSimulateRecordsPerBusinessUnit = 10000;